5 Keys to Hiring Tech Talent

 So how do you find Tech talent in a scarce market without getting into a wage war?
 I spent months figuring this out last year, and through trial and error, here are a few tidbits I discovered.

-- Speak their language – when writing a job description, don’t fill it up with corporate catch phrases or mission statements.
+When writing a job description, don’t fill it up with corporate catch phrases or mission statements.
 “We value hard work and integrity” won’t set you apart from anyone else.
 Tech professionals want to know specifics, like the programming languages your company uses, the types of projects they’ll be working on, and how much autonomy they will have.

-- Hang out in Tech spaces – at the beginning of my Tech recruiting, I spent a good chunk of time posting to and mining LinkedIn for candidates.
+At the beginning of my Tech recruiting, I spent a good chunk of time posting to and mining LinkedIn for candidates.
 I quickly realized that LinkedIn is fantastic for hiring marketing managers, but terrible for hiring software developers.
 These people spend more time on technology-focused sites like Dice rather than broad, general sites.

-- Numbers talk – since Tech job seekers currently hold the upper hand, they can be selective when it comes to salary.
+Since Tech job seekers currently hold the upper hand, they can be selective when it comes to salary.
 Many of them won’t even waste their time applying to a job if it doesn’t include at least some pay information.
 I found that including salary ranges encouraged a higher volume of applicants than phrases such as “competitive salary with great benefits” or “salary dependent on level of skill.”
 No hiring manager wants to be pinned down to a specific salary for a job opening, so choose a reasonable range.

 Including salary ranges encourages a higher volume of applicants.